 What other resources can help you edit smart and edit fast?

-Here are a few websites that can help you improve your editing skills.
+In addition to our free medical editing checklist, here are a few websites that can help you improve your editing skills.
 You’ll find information on latest editing tools as well as useful editing tips.

 - American Medical Writers Association